Are you in need of CDR report for Geotechnical Engineering?

 UNIT GROUP 2332: Geotechnical Engineering Professionals

-Geotechnical Engineer Professionals are responsible for the planning, designing, organizing, and supervising of dams, bridges, pipelines, gas and water supply schemes, sewage systems, airports, and other civil engineering projects.
+Geotechnical Engineer Professionals are responsible for the planning, designing, organizing, and supervising of dams, bridges, pipelines, gas and water supply schemes, sewage systems, airports, and other Geotechnical Engineering projects.
 In addition to it they are also responsible for analyzing the anticipated behavior of soil and rock when subjected to pressure from planned structures and creating structural foundations; examining the statistical features of all sorts of buildings, as well as the behavior and durability of the materials employed in their construction; Plan and develop transportation networks, as well as estimate and track project expenditures.

 Indicative Skill and Expertise Level